Trezor Safe 3 review

 In 2023, Ledger introduced the “Recover” feature: a system that splits your seed phrase into three parts and sends them to third-party servers.
 The seed phrase — the key to everything — thereby leaves the device.

 Ledger says this is optional.
-But the fact that the architecture allows this means the firmware is capable of exporting your seed phrase.
+But because the architecture allows it, the firmware can export your seed phrase.
 For many users, that is an unacceptable risk regardless of whether you use the feature.

 Choose Trezor Safe 3 or Coldcard instead of Ledger.